alexa/max-toolkit/Documentation/Integrating_With_MAX_Controls.md

 ### Accessing All Agents’ Active Controls
 Recognizing a voice command as a UDC command requires some state about what is happening across the Agents on a Device.
 To support this the MAX library makes the ControlTypes of UDCs available during a voice request available to Agents.
-It does this by limiting access to this state to a Dialog in the LISTENING state.
-They are delivered in the `onStartListening` callback of the `ListeningStateHandlerInterface`.
+It does this by limiting access to this state to a Dialog just before the LISTENING state.
+They are delivered in the `onControlsReceived` callback of the `ControlReceiverInterface`.

 This is the only way to get access to the available Controls.
 Notice the ControlType does not give the listening Agent any data about what or which Agent has registered the Control.
 These restrictions are in place to make an Agent using the MAX library automatically limit the exposure of their data to other Agents.
 The set of ControlTypes will not be updated, and should not be used outside of the originating speech request.